Counting eigenvalues of Schr\"odinger operators using the landscape function: Abstract

 \section{Abstract}

 We prove an upper and a lower bound on the rank of the spectral projections of the Schr\"odinger operator $-\Delta + V$ in terms of the volume of the sublevel sets of an effective potential $\frac{1}{u}$.
-Here, $u$ is the `landscape function' of~\cite{DFM}, namely the solution of $(-\Delta + V)u = 1$ in $\bbR^d$.
-We prove the result for non-negative potentials satisfying a Kato and doubling condition, in all spatial dimensions, in infinite volume, and show that no coarse graining is required.
+Here, $u$ is the `landscape function' of~\cite{DFM}, namely a solution of $(-\Delta + V)u = 1$ in $\bbR^d$.
+We prove the result for non-negative potentials satisfying a Kato-type and a doubling condition, in all spatial dimensions, in infinite volume, and show that no coarse graining is required.
 Our result yields in particular a necessary and sufficient condition for discreteness of the spectrum.
+In the case of polynomial potentials, we prove that the spectrum is discrete if and only if no directional derivative vanishes identically.